Amicale Office and Committee

 8. The sponsor is also responsible for returning hooks, wires, etc., in good condition, to Arts Club representatives by 9 am on the Monday following the end of the exhibition and for returning pedestals.

 10. The sponsor and the artist may organise a private viewing (vernissage).
 Since the exhibition areas are not open to the general public, the Council of Europe’s security regulations must be complied with (please see the rules on private viewings).
 The sponsor is personally responsible for sending the guest list, and for ensuring that the private viewing is properly conducted.
 The guest list should be sent to the Arts Club secretary (Isabelle Kerdudo) and to the coordinator in Excel format (one column for the family name, one for the first name, no accents) at least a week before the exhibition.
 The sponsor must stay until the end of the private viewing to help clear up and to ensure that all guests leave the building by 8 p.m. at the latest.
+In order to take account of the new closing times of the main entrances, guests must exit via the rear of the buildings.

 11. As a rule, for the same security reasons, persons from outside the Council of Europe are not otherwise permitted to visit exhibitions.
 The sponsor or a member of staff personally delegated by him/her to do so must accompany any authorised visitors.